-The toy Maltipoo size typically weighs less than 10 pounds and they stand around 8 to 10 inches.
-You can think of the toy Maltipoo size as roughly the size of an 8 x 11-inch sheet of paper.
-This is one of the most popular Maltipoo sizes because they aren’t too big and don’t require a ton of daily exercise.
+The Toy Maltipoo size typically weighs less than 10 pounds and stands around 8 to 10 inches tall.
+For reference, they’re about the size of a standard piece of paper.
+Toys are one of the most popular Maltipoo sizes because they’re not large and they don’t require much outdoor activity.

 Miniature Maltipoo Size

-Miniature sized Maltipoos weigh between 10 to 25 pounds when fully grown and stand anywhere from 12 to 15 inches tall.
+Miniature Maltipoos weigh between 10 and 25 pounds when they’re fully grown, and they stand from 12 to 15 inches tall.
 The term miniature is often referred to as a medium-sized dog by most breeders.
-The use of the word medium and miniature can cause confusion to pet parents looking for a specific size dog.
+The use of the words “medium” and “miniature” can cause confusion to pet parents looking for a specific size dog.
 Basically, Maltipoos that weigh closer to 25 lb will fit into the medium-sized dog category.

 The mini Maltipoo is the largest of the general sizes that you will see breeders advertise.
-They will need some form of physical exercise and mental stimulation every day.
+These dogs will need some form of physical exercise and mental stimulation every day.
 If you’re looking for a Maltipoo that you can exercise with then we recommend that you choose the mini size.